Last Updated on by

 - Unfortunately, many people end up consuming the unhealthy kind of fat;

-- There’s no actual evidence that this diet promotes long-term weight-loss.
+- There’s no actual evidence that this diet plan promotes long-term weight-loss.

 How Much Does the Ketogenic Diet Cost?